tobiz/OGN-Flight-Logger_V2/README.md

 Flogger has been updated to optionally record flight tracks and output these as .gpx files.
 This enhancement is still in development.
 This feature is controlled in the settings.py file

+Flogger will now optionally take inputs from upto 4 base stations.
+It also has an option to delete flight and track .csv files after they are "n" days old.
+Track points are sorted and output to .csv files based on the logged time from the Flarm unit itself (assumes Flarms use GPS time in each trackpoint).

+This now in the latter stages of development, it still logs a lot of test output but his will eventually be controlled by an option from the cmd line and/or configuration file